Refqa Abu-Remaileh

-Refqa Abu-Remaileh (رفقة أبو رميلة; born in Amman, Jordan) is a university teacher and author with a focus on Modern Arabic literature and film studies.
-Since 2020, she is associate professor in the department for Semitic and Arabic Studies at the Free University of Berlin, Germany.
+Refqa Abu-Remaileh (رفقة أبو رميلة; born in Amman, Jordan) is a university professor and author with a focus on Modern Arabic literature and film studies.
 She is mainly known for her publications on the literature and films created by Palestinian people who often live as refugees and exiles, both in the Middle East and the world-wide Palestinian diaspora.

 Life and career

 Abu-Remaileh grew up in Amman, Jordan, and graduated with an International Baccalaureate (IB) diploma in 1998.
 Following this, she earned her B.A. in English Literature from the University of British Columbia in 2002 and an M.St. in modern Middle Eastern Studies in 2004 from the University of Oxford.
 Until 2010, she pursued her PhD at Oxford, focussing on modern Arabic Literature and Film.
 Her thesis was dedicated to the novels of Palestinian-Israeli writer Emile Habibi and the films of Palestinian film director Elia Suleiman.
 From 2012 to 2020, she was consultant to the Palestinian Citizens of Israel Group, a strategic peacebuilding programme, at Oxford Research Group in London.
 Between 2014 and 2016, Abu-Remaileh was postdoctoral Fellow of the Alexander von Humboldt Foundation, and in May 2020, she was appointed Associate Professor for Modern Arabic Literature & Film at the Free University of Berlin.
+In 2025, Abu-Remaileh joined Northwestern University in Qatar as Associate Professor in Residence.

 Among other studies, Abu-Remaileh has written about Elie Suleiman and Lebanese novelist Elias Khoury.
 In 2018, she published a chapter on the novel Children of the Ghetto by Elias Khoury for the book The Holocaust and the Nakba.
 In this volume, Arab and Jewish intellectuals discuss the links between the Holocaust and the Nakba, while respecting fundamental differences between them.